Plouhinec, Finistère

 Plouhinec ([pluinɛk]; Ploeneg) is a commune in the Finistère department of Brittany in north-western France.

 The commune lies on the road from Pont-l'Abbé to Audierne.

 Landmarks in the town include the Saint-Winoc Church, which dates from the sixteenth century, and the scenic, small natural port of the borough of Pors-Poulhan.
-Its smooth white-sand beaches with their light surf are ideal for families with children.

 The village contains sculptures by locally born artist René Quillivic.